Kingdom of Bavaria: Regency and institutional reform

 The crown passed to Ludwig's brother Otto.
 However, Otto had a long history of mental illness and had been placed under medical supervision three years earlier.
 The duties of head of state actually rested in the hands of Prince Luitpold, who continued to serve as regent for Otto.

 During the regency of Prince-Regent Luitpold, from 1886 to 1912, relations between Bavaria and Prussia remained cold, with Bavarians remembering the anti-Catholic agenda of Bismarck's Kulturkampf, as well as Prussia's strategic dominance over the empire.
-Bavaria protested Prussian dominance over Germany and snubbed the Prussian-born German Emperor, Wilhelm II, in 1900, by forbidding the flying of any other flag other than the Bavarian flag on public buildings for the Emperor's birthday, but this was swiftly modified afterwards, allowing the German imperial flag to be hung beside the Bavarian flag.
+Bavaria protested Prussian dominance over Germany and snubbed the Prussian-born German Emperor, Wilhelm II, in 1900, by forbidding the flying of any other flag other than the Bavarian flag on public buildings for the emperor's birthday, but this was swiftly modified afterwards, allowing the German imperial flag to be hung beside the Bavarian flag.

 The Catholic, conservative Patriotic Party founded in 1868 became the leading party in the Bavarian Landtag (Parliament).
 In 1887, its name was changed to Bavarian Centre.
 In 1893, the Social Democrats were elected to the parliament.
-From 1903, the University Education was also possible for female students.
+From 1903, university education was also possible for female students.
 Electoral reforms changed the elections of the parliament from indirect to direct elections in 1906.
-With the Centre politician Georg von Hertling the Prince-Regent appointed to the head of government for the first time a representative of the Landtag's majority in 1912.
+With the Centre politician Georg von Hertling the Prince Regent appointed a government headed by a representative of the Landtag's majority for the first time in 1912.